Daniil-Aleshechkin/tetris-rtos/documentation/report.md

 # LED Matrices

-# Project Description
+## Project Description

-This project involved the creation of drivers for LED matrices, as well as exploring applications for these drivers.
-Two drivers were created, one for a 8x8 powered by neopixel LEDs (WS-2812), and another 32x32 one from sparkfun COM-14646.
-The two things I did were I apply these drivers as a GUI for my 452 Tetris project, and I created a video player which plays the music video 'Bad apple' (https://www.youtube.com/watch?v=FtutLA63Cp8)
+This project was aimed at developing drivers for LED matrices and exploring potential applications for these drivers.
+Two distinct drivers were developed: one for an 8x8 matrix powered by NeoPixel LEDs (WS-2812) and another for a 32x32 matrix from SparkFun (COM-14646).
+The applications developed include a graphical user interface (GUI) for a Tetris game (My project from 452) and a video player capable of playing the music video "Bad Apple."

-# Project Design
+## Project Design

-## WS-2812 driver
+### WS-2812 Driver
-This was based on the design from the STM32F103fastNP library (https://github.com/evilwombat/stm32f103_fastNP) which uses the technique from this block post  https://www.martinhubacek.cz/blog/stm32-ws2812b-dma-library/
+This driver is based on the STM32F103FastNP library (https://github.com/evilwombat/stm32f103_fastNP) which uses the technique from this block post  https://www.martinhubacek.cz/blog/stm32-ws2812b-dma-library/.
+The protocol for sending data is time-sensitive, requiring a single serial connection via one pin.

-The data just needs to be sent with one serial connection on one pin using a specific protocal which is time sensitive.
+In this protocol:

-Each bit is sent in series with a zero being represented as a short pulse:
+- A 'zero' is represented by a short pulse.

-And a one being represented with a long pulse:
+- A 'one' is represented by a long pulse.

-Then to indicate the data is finished a reset single must be sent which is a long series at 0:

-The method I used to send this protocal uses the DMA and timer 2.
-I use 3 DMA channels which listen to timer events.
-The first channel listens for the timer 2 begining event.
-That channel is programmed to send a byte with all 1s to the BSRR register, to set the pin on.
-The second channel sends a byte from our buffer to the BRR.
-A 1 in the bit means 0 because we will reset for the short 1 pulse, and do nothing for the long pulse.
-The final channel always sends a 1 to the BRR, for the long pulse.
-For the reset signal we just turn the timer off when we're done processing the data.
+- A reset signal, indicated by a prolonged low signal, marks the end of the data transmission.

+The implementation employs DMA and Timer 2:
+1. The first DMA channel triggers on Timer 2's start event, sending a byte with all bits set to '1' to the BSRR register to turn the pin high.
+2. The second channel sends a byte from our buffer to the BRR register, where a bit '1' resets the pin for a short pulse.
+3. The final channel sends a constant '1' to the BRR for the long pulse.
+4. The reset signal is executed by turning off the timer after data processing.

-## COM-14646 driver
+### COM-14646 Driver
-This driver was for the 32x32 LED matrix.
-It worked completely differently from the 8x8 which was based on ws-2812s.
-Instead of taking in one stream from one channel, and remembering it, you could only control 2 of the 32 rows using a shift register.
+This driver controls the 32x32 LED matrix, differing significantly from the WS-2812-based 8x8 matrix.
+It involves manipulating only two of the 32 rows at a time via a shift register, with 13 total pins: 6 for data (RGB values for each row) and 7 for control.

-The display had 13 total pins with 6 data pins, and 7 control pins.
-4 of the 7 are to control which of the 32 rows the data pins would multiplex to.
-As there are 32 rows and you selected 2 at a time, there are 16 possible configurations.
-The other 3 are the latch pin, the clock pin, and the output enable pin.

-The data pins are the RGB values for each row making 6 total pins.
-You input the data you wish to send then send a clock pulse, and repeat 32 times.
-When all the data is sent, you need to send a pusle to the latch pin to actually display the rows.
-The output enable pins simply turns the rows on and off.
-This is useful when transitioning rows, as they are not cleared when you change which rows you display.

-I simply used based GPIO control to make my driver.
-The driver first sent the RGB values for the 1st pixel of the top and bottom row I control, then it sent a clock pulse and repeated 32 times for each pixel.
-When it was done it sent a latch pulse.
-After the latch I had it wait for a timer to ensure the rows were on long enough for them to be actually visible.
-Then I turned off the rows using the output enable pin and transitioned to the next 2 rows.
-After all 16 were processed, the refresh would have been complete.

-Unlike the other driver this must be constantly called as only 2 out of the 32 rows would ever be on at a time.
+Operations are as follows:
+- Data is input, followed by a clock pulse, repeated 32 times.
+- A latch pulse is then sent to display the rows.
+- The output enable pin turns the rows on or off, which is crucial during row transitions.

+The driver operates by sending RGB values and clock pulses for each pixel, waiting via a timer to ensure visibility, and then using the output enable pin to transition between row pairs.
+This process continues cyclically as only two rows are visible at any given time.

-## Tetris GUI integration
+### Tetris GUI Integration
-This integration was very simple as I designed the orginal project with this extention in mind.
-There already was a print task that ran currently with the input task.
-To ensure the application displayed using the display driver, I simply replaced the code in the print task that sent a text representation of the board state with code that would buffer and refresh a new frame.
+This integration was designed with the original project framework in mind.
+The existing print task, which runs concurrently with the input task, was modified to use the display driver instead of displaying a text representation of the Tetris board.

-## Bad-Apple Video player

-The bad apple video player uses the 32x32 driver I wrote.
-Each frame of the video consisted of 128 bytes.
-Each bit represented a pixel as the video is in black and white, and I needed a total of 32x32=1024 pixels.
-I could not store all 6562 frames in flash, at maximum about 900-1000 frames could be stored as I compresed each frame to 128 bytes.
-Because of this I needed to send each frame and display it at runtime.
-It like my tetris app relies on two tasks, an input task and a print task.
-The input task reads froma USART serial input and writes to a framebuffer which the print task prints.
-The biggest engineering challenge was to send a frame via USART as bytes sent via USART are lost if they are not read.
-To ensure I send and recieve a frame without missing a byte, I sent a hardcoded byte and had the input task attempt to recieve it.
-This byte would indicate that a frame is ready to be sent by the client.
-The input task would then send another hardcoded byte to indicate to the client that a frame is ready to be recieved, then the client would send the frame.
-While the client is sending the frame, the input task echoes what's received, and the client ensures the amount of bytes echoed is equal to 128 before sending a new frame.
-When the loading is done the input task stores the received frame in a 7 frame buffer, and it listens to a timer which runs about 32 times a second before popping that buffer and switching to the next frame.
+### Bad Apple Video Player

+This application uses the 32x32 driver to display frames from the "Bad Apple" music video.
+Each frame is represented by 128 bytes, with each bit corresponding to a pixel in the black and white video.
+With a need for 1024 pixels per frame and a limitation on flash storage, only about 900-1000 frames can be stored at any time.

+The system operates with two main tasks:
+- An input task that reads frames from a USART serial input into a framebuffer.
+- A print task that displays the frames.

+A major engineering challenge was the real-time transmission and reception of frames over USART which has a risk of data loss.
+To manage this, a specific byte is sent to indicate readiness for frame transmission, which prompts the corresponding tasks on the sender and receiver sides to coordinate frame transfer effectively.
+The video runs at approximately 30 frames per second, facilitated by a timer-controlled buffer that runs at 32 Hz.

 # Project Testing